Skye Edwards: Cover songs

 In 2007, Edwards performed the Gorillaz song "Feel Good Inc." live on KCRW radio station, along with other tracks from her album, and also at some live shows.
 In 2008, Edwards collaborated with Marc Collin of the French group Nouvelle Vague who put together Hollywood, Mon Amour, an album of popular songs from films of the 1980s.
 Edwards sang several songs on this album, including Blondie's "Call Me" and Duran Duran's "A View to a Kill" from the James Bond film of the same name.

 As a Christmas gift to her fans, Edwards recorded a version of "River" by Joni Mitchell which was uploaded to YouTube in November 2011.
 On the John Martyn tribute album Johnny Boy Would Love This....A Tribute to John Martyn, released also in 2011, Edwards sang the track "Solid Air" from Martyn's 1973 album Solid Air.

 In February 2013, Edwards performed "As Long as You Love Me" by Justin Bieber on KCRW, Morning Becomes Eclectic.
-She also sang on Uncovered: QOTSA, by Olivier Libaux of the French band Nouvelle Vague; it is an album of Queens of the Stone Age songs covered by female singers, which was released on June 10, 2013 digitally and on vinyl in limited edition.
+She also sang on Uncovered: QOTSA, by Olivier Libaux of the French band Nouvelle Vague; it is an album of Queens of the Stone Age songs covered by female singers, which was released on 10 June 2013 digitally, and on vinyl in limited edition.

 In 2020, Edwards performed the Yazz song "The Only Way Is Up" for the compilation Goodnight Songs for Rebel Girls produced by Rebel Girls, which involved a lineup of 19 female singers including Ani DiFranco, Macy Gray, Alicia Keys, Carole King and Anastacia.